chmouel/mongars/README.md

 ![waybar integration screenshot](https://github.com/chmouel/mongars/assets/98980/79f200a6-1b71-4654-b424-65c36a85e2e5)

 You can as well have notification on new email if you have the `notify-send` command installed.

 You can customize the template and the command with the `--notify-command-template` flag the default is:

 `notify-send -i "{icon}" "{subject}" "{snippet}"`

 The icon, subject and snippet are replaced with the values of the email.

+We are generally just quiet and don't output anything if there is an error, just use `-v` to see the error.

 ### Gnome Online Accounts